 Truck Lift Installation Costs for Various Lift Heights

-Suspension kits are much more involved and may require someone more skilled.
-This cost could range from $500 to $2,000 for a very small lift but be upwards of $15,000 for a lift of 6 inches or more.
+Suspension lift kits are much more involved and may require someone more skilled.
+The cost could range from $500 to $2,000 for a very small lift or upwards of $15,000 for a lift of 6 inches or more.

-If you are looking for an estimate based only on your desired inches:
+If you are looking for an estimate based only on your desired inches of lift:

 2-4 inches: $400 to $10,000